-the equitable allocation of reasonable fees among members, issuers, and other persons using the exchange's facilities; 189 (2) be designed to foster cooperation and coordination with persons engaged in regulating, clearing, settling, processing information with respect to, and facilitating transactions in securities, to remove impediments to and perfect the mechanism of a free and open market and a national market system, to protect investors and the public interest, and not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers; 190 and (3) not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
+Among other things, the Exchange's proposed rule change is subject to Section 6 of the Act, including Sections 6(b)(4), (5), and (8), which require the rules of an exchange to: (1) provide for the equitable allocation of reasonable fees among members, issuers, and other persons using the exchange's facilities; 189 (2) be designed to foster cooperation and coordination with persons engaged in regulating, clearing, settling, processing information with respect to, and facilitating transactions in securities, to remove impediments to and perfect the mechanism of a free and open market and a national market system, to protect investors and the public interest, and not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers; 190 and (3) not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
 191

 The proposed rule change is also subject to the CAT Funding Model set forth in the CAT NMS Plan.
 For example, Section 11.3(b)(iii)(B)(II) of the CAT NMS Plan requires that the fee filing provide "sufficient detail to demonstrate that the Historical CAT Costs are reasonable and appropriate."
-In addition, Section 11.3(b)(i)(C) of the CAT NMS Plan provides that the "Operating Committee will reasonably determine the Historical CAT Costs sought to be recovered by each Historical CAT Assessment, where the Historical CAT Costs will be Past CAT Costs minus Past CAT Costs reasonably excluded from Historical CAT Costs by the Operating Committee" and Section 11.3(b)(i)(D) of the CAT NMS Plan provides that "[t]he length of the .
-Historical Recovery Period used in calculating each Historical Fee Rate will be reasonably established by the Operating Committee based upon the amount of the Historical CAT Costs to be recovered by the Historical CAT Assessment. . ."
-Further, Section 11.3(b)(iii)(B)(III) of the CAT NMS Plan provides that "[n]o Participant will make a filing with the SEC pursuant to Section 19(b) of the Exchange Act regarding any Historical CAT Assessment until any applicable Financial Accountability Milestone described in Section 11.6 has been satisfied.'
+In addition, Section 11.3(b)(i)(C) of the CAT NMS Plan provides that the "Operating Committee will reasonably determine the Historical CAT Costs sought to be recovered by each Historical CAT Assessment, where the Historical CAT Costs will be Past CAT Costs minus Past CAT Costs reasonably excluded from Historical CAT Costs by the Operating Committee" and Section 11.3(b)(i)(D) of the CAT NMS Plan provides that "Itlhe length of the Historical Recovery Period used in calculating each Historical Fee Rate will be reasonably established by the Operating Committee based upon the amount of the Historical CAT Costs to be recovered by the Historical CAT Assessment. . . .
+"Further, Section 11.3(b)(iii)(B)(III) of the CAT NMS Plan provides that "[n]o Participant will make a filing with the SEC pursuant to Section 19(b) of the Exchange Act regarding any Historical CAT Assessment until any applicable Financial Accountability Milestone described in Section 11.6 has been satisfied.'